SHAKEQ INITIAL SETUP GUIDE

 -

 4. Continue without the calibration, using only the Manual EQ or no EQ at all.
-To disable the Automatic EQ, you have two options:

 -